Denise Hsien Wu

-Denise Hsien Wu (吳嫻) is a professor of neuroscience, the head of the Concept & Language Laboratory, and the chair of the Institute of Cognitive Neuroscience at National Central University, Taiwan.
+Denise Hsien Wu (吳嫻) is a professor of neuroscience, the head of the Concept & Language Laboratory, and the director of the Institute of Cognitive Neuroscience at National Central University, Taiwan.

 Early life and education

 Wu studied a B.S. in psychology at National Taiwan University, followed by an M.S. in psychology at National Chung Cheng University.
 She then moved to Rice University for her Ph.D. in psychology, with a specialty in cognitive neuroscience.
 After earning her Ph.D., Wu joined Anjan Chatterjee's group as a postdoctoral research fellow at the University of Pennsylvania.